MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupUrls.md

 &nbsp;|&nbsp;
 ## <a name="getcustomparameters"></a>getCustomParameters
 Returns the custom parameters of this ad group.

+The name of a custom parameter can contain only alphanumeric characters, and custom parameter values may not contain white space.
+When referring to the custom parameter in final URLs and tracking templates, you should surround the custom parameter in braces, and prefix an underscore to its name, for example {_param}.

+You can have up to 3 custom parameters for an entity.
+The key and value must not exceed 16 and 200 bytes respectively.

+Custom parameters specified at a lower level entity will override the setting specified at a higher level entity, for example, setting custom parameters at the ad group level overrides the setting at the campaign level, and custom parameters specified at the ad level override the setting at the ad group level.

 ### Returns:
 |Type|Description|
 |-|-
-Object|The custom parameters of the ad group as a map of the
-form: `{key1: 'value1', key2: 'value2', key3: 'value3'}`.
+Object|The custom parameters of the ad group as a map of the form: `{key1: 'value1', key2: 'value2', key3: 'value3'}`.
 &nbsp;|&nbsp;
 ## <a name="gettrackingtemplate"></a>getTrackingTemplate
 Returns the tracking template of this ad group.

+You can optionally use the tracking template to specify additional tracking parameters or redirects.
+Bing Ads will use this template to assemble the actual destination URL to associate with the ad.

+A tracking template specified at a lower level entity will override the setting specified at a higher level entity, for example, a tracking template at the ad group level overrides the setting at the campaign level.

 ### Returns:
 |Type|Description|